betaflight/betaflight.com/docs/wiki/boards/SPRACINGH7EXTREME.md

-# Board - Seriously Pro SP Racing H7 EXTREME
+# Seriously Pro SP Racing H7 EXTREME

 The SPRacingH7EXTREME flight controller features a 400Mhz H7 CPU that runs twice as fast as the previous generation F7 boards.
 A fast control-loop is what you need for perfect flight performance, the H7 at 400Mhz gives you all the processing power you need.